Application to Write for StrongFirst

 - Frame all photos horizontally, even if the action is vertical (like a pullup or a press).

-- Keep the camera level to the action.
+- Keep the camera level to the action (parallel to the horizon).
 Do not look down or up at the subject.
 Tripod recommended.

 - High resolution is best, 2000 – 3000kb.